A Smaller School?

 - Test Everything Twice: Run full technical rehearsals at least 48 hours before your event.
 Check audio, video, screen sharing, and backup systems.

-- Start Strong with a Hook: Open with something attention-grabbing—a surprising statistic, a quick poll, or an engaging story.
-Don't waste the first two minutes on housekeeping.
+- Start Strong with a Hook: Open with something attention-grabbing.
+Don’t waste the first two minutes on housekeeping.

 - Keep Sessions Short and Focused: Break content into 15-20 minute segments.
 Build in transitions and interaction points between sections.